paullinuxthemer/Corporatrin-GTK/README.md

-# corporatrin-gtk
+# Arrongin-GTK
-A GTK-theme for the gnome desktop
+a GTK2,and GTK3 file for the Gnome-desktop